 Finally, you’ll want to make time for offering feedback.
 This is a designated time when you can ask your new hire to comment on the training, and you can tell them how you think they’re doing.
 This type of open communication will help both you and your new employee improve your performance.

 Discovering top talent is just a small piece of the giant hiring process puzzle.
 Your brand-new stylist, masseuse, or fitness instructor’s learning and development depend on the effectiveness of your company’s training and development programs.
 Are you struggling to find quality employees to join your team?

 At Homebase, our automated onboarding system takes the hassle out of hiring, allowing you to track all job applicants in a single location, screen candidates, communicate and schedule interviews.
+And once they are on board, you can try using salon payroll software to better manage everything from scheduling and internal communication to payroll.
 Sign up for Homebase today!